 Atomic Operation - is an operation that results in an execution of a memory operation at a specific ULP Buffer address on a remote node using the Tagged Buffer data transfer model.
-The consumer can use Atomic Operations to read, modify and write memory at the destination ULP Buffer address while at the same time quarantee that no other Atomic Operation read or write accesses to the ULP Buffer address targeted by the Atomic Operation will occur across any other RDMAP Streams on an RNIC at the Responder.
-Atomicity guarantees across multiple RNICs or between other applications/ULPs running on the Responder with access to the ULP Buffer are outside the scope of this specification.
+The consumer can use Atomic Operations to read, modify and write memory at the destination ULP Buffer address while at the same time guaranteeing that no other Atomic Operation read or write accesses to the ULP Buffer address targeted by the Atomic Operation will occur across any other RDMAP Streams on an RNIC at the Responder.